Rules for the different competitions

-- Official designs of characters from a given anime, manga, video game, cartoon or cartoon is allowed.
+- Official designs of characters from a given anime, manga, video game, cartoon is allowed.
 This includes artbooks, etc.

 - Official designs of characters from TV shows and feature films are as well.

-- Recognized fan-based titles like Vocaloid are allowed, but require acceptance from the organizer team.
+- Recognised fan-based titles like Vocaloid are allowed, but require acceptance from the organizer team.
 Send us an email!

 - Officially published illustrations too (e.g. Alan Lee, Sakizo or Thores).
 Send us an email if you have any doubts.

 - Reference image(s) of the characters that are cosplayes must be attached in conjunction with registration to ensure the recognition of the costume.
 Make sure the reference images show as much of the costumes as possible for better assessment.

 - There may be very young people among the audience.
 Therefore, be careful about choosing costumes.
 J-Popcon's staff will decide if you exceed a certain level of nudity.

 - All items used in conjunction with performances and not direct parts of costumes are considered props.
 If it's not stuck on the costume, it's a prop.